-The semantics of the MTOM assertion declare that the behavior must be reflected in messages by requiring that they use an obvious wire format (MIME Multipart/Related serialization).
+The semantics of this assertion declare that the behavior must be reflected in messages: they use an optimized wire format (MIME Multipart/Related serialization).
 Thus, this optional behavior is self describing.
 For example, an inbound message to a web service that requires MTOM must adhere to Optimized MIME Serialization.
 By examining the message, the provider can determine whether the policy alternate that contains the MTOM assertion is being obeyed.
-(Good Practice b)
+(Good Practice d, e)